 The phone line is open:

 Monday to Friday 9.00-12.00

-The state fee, shown below in euros, but payment is in Swedish kronor at the Embassy, according to the official exchange rate of the European Central Bank for the first working day of each month.
+The state fees, shown in euros, but payment is by bank card in Swedish kronor at the Embassy, according to the official exchange rate of the European Central Bank for the first working day of each month.
 Please note that we do not accept cash payments!

 When applying for the first ever Estonian passport for an adult you will need documents proving that an applicant is an Estonian citizen.